 There is no indication that Gill's cultural identity played a role in his rampage.
-It is interesting, however, that he and Lépine were drawn to the Nazis with their idea of Aryan/Nordic supremacy.
+It is interesting, however, that he and Lépine were drawn to the Nazis with their idea of Aryan and Nordic supremacy.
 This is similar to Jeffrey Weise, a Native American who was attracted to the Nazis.
-This attraction among school shooters to the Nazis is seen in both white and non-white shooters.
+This attraction to the Nazis among school shooters is seen in both white and non-white shooters.
 The irony is that the Nazis would have discriminated against these shooters for not fitting the Nazis' Aryan ideal.

 If nothing else, the cultural diversity among the adult shooters provides further evidence that school shootings are not always committed by whites.
 Similar diversity exists among the younger shooters, too.
 Evan Ramsey was at least half Native American, and Jeffrey Weise and Seth Trickey were Native American.
 Asian American shooters include Wayne Lo and Seung Hui Cho.
 Latina Williams was an African American shooter.
-(For more examples, see "School Shooters Who Were Not White Males" on www.schoolshooters.info.)